Honda CRF230F - Introduction

-"When I first saw the pictures of both CRF150F and CRF230F, I noticed that the engine, at least externally, is very similar to the engine of my NX200 street bike (pics on my web page).
+"When I first saw the pictures of both CRF150F and CRF230F, I noticed that the engine, at least externally, is very similar to the engine of my NX200 street bike.
 The (NX200) engine is good, but it has a design flaw; the engine will leak where the cylinder meets the head.
 Almost every (NX200) engine I have seen develops that leak after about 5 years, including mine, which leaks a lot, even after I replaced the metallic gasket a million times.

 This engine first appeared in 1982 on a 125cc street bike called "Honda ML".
 Then, it turned into a 150cc with electric start in 1988 or so and finally turned into a 200cc in 1996, still with electric start.
 The Brazilian XR200R and CBX200 have this engine too."